mmatila/ot-harjoitustyo/documentation/architecture.md

 * userService calls login(username, password) in userDao, which return a success/failure message depending on the correctiveness of inputs
 * userService returns the message to be shown to user based on the response received from userDao

-Some kind of sequence diagram to be added here later on

 ### Storing information